Five students smiling at the camera in a cheerful embrace

 E.S.
 Rose Scholarship

-Half- and full-tuition scholarships for a limited number of deserving incoming first-year students with demonstrated need who live in proximity to E.S.
+Half- and full-tuition scholarships for a limited number of deserving incoming first-year students with demonstrated need who attend a Metro Nashville public school, with preference given to students who live in proximity to E.S.
 Rose Park in Nashville, Tennessee.
 More detailed information about the scholarship and the application process for the award can be found here.

 Community Scholarship